nevs-swarm/caddy-docker/README.md

 # [...]
 ```

 Just to have it mentioned: [Telemetry](https://caddyserver.com/docs/telemetry) is enabled by default.
-It can be disabled using the flag `-disabled-metrics`
+It can be disabled using the flag `-disabled-metrics`.
+Alternatively, you can also fork this repository and adjust `caddy.go` to disable it entirely.